hyperledger/bevel/docs/source/developer/corda-ent-helmcharts.md

 ### Charts description

 #### templates
-- This folder contains template structures which when combined with values ,will generate        valid Kubernetes manifest files for webserver implementation.
+- This folder contains template structures which when combined with values, will generate        valid Kubernetes manifest files for webserver implementation.
 - This folder contains following template files for webserver implementation

   - deployment.yaml: